 Tip about airbnb in particular: a lot of places give massive discounts if you book a month or longer, sometimes more than 50%.
 Another tip about airbnb: just because the airbnb form says your dates are available does not mean they are.
 Sometimes the form is wrong.

-In my experience, delis often have a good selection of food items but much worse prices than larger grocery stores.
+In my experience, delis usually have worse prices than large grocery stores.
 Don't pay $5 for 2 liters of juice; a supermarket probably sells it for half that.
-Some delis also don't allow card payment, only cash.
+Some delis also don't support card payment, only cash.

 And don't even think about restaurants, the prices are absolutely celestial compared to grocery stores.